 - Calibration.
 A consultant who’s placed dozens of comparable hires knows what “great” looks like at a level you may be hiring for the first time.

 - A higher chance the hire sticks.
-Across our placements, 94% are still in role at 12 months — and a hire that lasts is the only one that was ever worth paying for.
+Across our placements, 94% are still in role at 12 months, and a hire that lasts is the only one that was ever worth paying for.

 Set against a slipped roadmap, a bad hire, or months of leadership time, a well-placed fee is usually the cheaper option.
-Since 2013 we’ve made over 6,906 placements, at a roughly 23-day average time to hire, drawing on 25+ years of founding-team experience.
+Since 2013 we’ve made 6,906 placements, at a roughly 23-day average time to hire, drawing on 25+ years of founding-team experience.

 How can a scale-up hire senior talent without straining cashflow?